Chapter 7 Bankruptcy in Florida

 The bankruptcy court will schedule a meeting with an appointed Chapter 7 trustee.
 This meeting is called the creditors’ meeting or the 341 meeting.
 The meeting is held in a conference room, not a courtroom.
 Typically, this meeting will last ten to fifteen minutes.

 Creditors’ meetings are scheduled by the court based on the trustee’s schedule.
 Your bankruptcy attorney is not able to request a meeting date or time.
-If the debtor or their attorney cannot attend the scheduled 341 meeting, the trustee usually schedules a “make-up” meeting approximately two weeks after the first date.
+If the debtor or their attorney is unable to attend the scheduled 341 meeting, the trustee usually schedules a “make-up” meeting approximately two weeks after the first date.
 If the debtor fails to attend the second meeting, the trustee may move to have the bankruptcy dismissed.

 Objections to Debtor’s Bankruptcy Exemptions

-The Chapter 7 bankruptcy trustee has 30 days after the conclusion of the creditors’ meeting to object to any exemption of property the debtor has claimed on the bankruptcy Petition.
+The Chapter 7 bankruptcy trustee has 30 days after the conclusion of the creditors meeting to object to any exemption of property the debtor has claimed on the bankruptcy Petition.

 If the trustee objects to a claimed exemption, the court will set a hearing at which time the debtor has the opportunity to support the exemption.
-Absent a trustee objection within 30 days after the filing date, all property the debtor claimed as exempt on the petition, including homestead, is exempted in bankruptcy and is not part of the bankruptcy estate.
+Absent a trustee objection within 30 days after the filing date, all property the debtor claimed as exempt on the Petition, including homestead, is exempted in bankruptcy and is not part of the bankruptcy estate.

-Reaffirmation Agreements in Chapter 7 Bankruptcy
+Reaffirmation Agreements

 A Chapter 7 debtor must file, within 60 days of the 341 meeting, a reaffirmation agreement for all secured property, such as cars, the debtor wants to retain.
 If the debtor does not sign the reaffirmation agreement or redeem the property within 60 days, the automatic stay is lifted as to that property, and the creditor is permitted to repossess the property, even if the debtor’s payments are current.